helrond/songs/_posts/2023-08-31-south_of_the_moon.md

 categories: finished
 ---
 So you made it to the moon
-Where you gonna go now
+Where to now
 You hitched a ride to the edge of nowhere
 What good was that anyhow

 So you made it to the moon
-There's nobody here to show
+There's no one to show
 No one to hear you brag, to salute that flag
 Or to take you home